 - Heavy up on promotions and during key time frames: Giving certain ads more weight in your ad set can help you promote key initiatives and seasonal offerings—like a promo code for a summer sale.

 - Test, learn, and optimise: Your Ad Studio dashboard will help you keep track of your campaign results in real-time.
 If you’re seeing that ad A in your ad set is outperforming ad B, consider shifting more impression weight to ad A. This will help to optimise your campaign based on individual ad performance and ensure you’re giving the most air-time to the creative that really resonates with your audience.

 Note: click-through-rate and completion rates are only two ways to define campaign performance.
 You may also want to look at site-traffic or broader KPIs when evaluating your campaigns on Ad Studio.

 3. Sequential rotation

-You decide the order that Spotify users in your audience hear or see an ad within your ad set when you choose sequential ad rotation.
+You decide the order that Spotify users in your audience hear or see an ad within your ad set when you choose the sequential ad rotation setting.
 While there’s no limit to the number of ads you can serve sequentially, we recommend adjusting the frequency to match or exceed the number of creatives you’re using to ensure each ad is seen or heard.
-Here are a few sequential creative mapping examples to try:
+Here are a few sequential messaging advertising examples to try:

 - Nurture through the funnel: Guide your audience through from awareness to action with messaging tailored to each step of their journey through the sales funnel.